 Research shows that having a bachelor’s degree leads to greater long-term job satisfaction.
 The differences between degree and non-degree holders are stark:

-The cost of a degree may be daunting, especially with many students on the news sharing student loan woes and not feeling like the job market is friendly to their specific degree.
-While no one can argue that some degrees aren’t that easy to employ, many college grads are finding the ROI of a bachelor’s degree to be positive.
+The cost of a degree may be daunting, especially when some students share student loan woes and not feeling like the job market is friendly to their specific degree.
+While no one can argue that finding a career within certain fields can be a challenge, many college grads are finding a positive return on their investment.

-Young adults express that their degrees are a good value, with 72 percent believing that their degree has paid off, and an additional 17 percent believing that it will very soon.
-This trend stays steady among those who borrowed for school, as well.
-Plus, there are many programs available to help pay for higher education; scholarships, grants and tuition reimbursement programs are all designed to help students avoid debt.
+Plus, for individuals who consider upfront costs a top concern, there are many programs available to help pay for higher education; scholarships, grants and tuition reimbursement programs are all designed to help students avoid debt.

-Whether you are looking for more upward mobility in your career, a new opportunity to learn and grow professionally, or a better life for your family through a higher annual salary, the reasons for exploring a bachelor’s degree program are many.
+Whether you are looking for more upward mobility in your career, a new opportunity to learn and grow professionally, or a better life for your family through a higher annual salary, there are dozens of reasons for exploring a bachelor’s degree program.

 In today’s market, the cost of not having a college degree is rising, as non-graduates face a lack of job options and increased economic instability.